Election Day provides opportunity to express citizenship

 This year's Annual Meeting theme is "Live the Difference."
 We asked several individuals what it looks like to live the difference in their day-to-day lives.
 Here's what Jay Leibold, campus missionary at the University of North Texas, had to say:

 What is culture?
 Culture is defined as the beliefs, customs, and values of a particular society, group or place.
 I came to the UNT BSM my freshman year and have been here just long enough (starting year 5) to see a shift in our culture.
-We have begun to see a shift in what we value as a campus ministry and/p>/i>... [continue]
+We have begun to see a shift in what we value as a campus ministry and what our attitude should be as christians at a large public university.
+Our culture... [continue]

 Retreating and embracing the Gospel